 How to Grow Elderberry Plants

 Growing elderberries is not all that difficult.
 They can tolerate different conditions like poor soil or overly wet areas.
 One thing growing elderberries cannot tolerate, however, is drought.

 When planting elderberry bushes, you should note that the berries will grow on the bushes the first year you plant them.
 Just remember that the berries will do better the second year.

 When elderberry planting, make sure to allow for cross-pollination.
 Therefore, two or more cultivars can be planted near each other.
-Plant them one meter apart (3 feet) in rows that are four to five meters (13-16 ft.) apart.
+Plant them one meter apart (3 ft.) in rows that are four to five meters (13 to 16.5 ft.) apart.

 Care of Elderberries

 After you have done your elderberry planting, you should weed once in a while, but do so carefully.
 You do not want to disturb the roots.
-Use mulch where necessary to prevent weed growth, and pluck weeds that manage to sneak through.
+Use mulch where it is necessary to prevent weed growth, and pluck weeds that manage to sneak through.

 When growing elderberries, remember that the bushes require about an inch or two (2.5 to 5 cm.) of water each week.
 Therefore, if summertime comes and you find that you are running into periods of no rain, be sure to water them often.

 The first two years after planting elderberry bushes, you should let them grow wildly.
 Do not prune and do not bother picking the berries.
 After that, you can prune the elderberry bushes in early spring by cutting them back and removing all the dead areas.
 This way, the bushes will grow and produce a lot of berries for you.

 Right around mid-August and mid-September, there is a 5- to 15-day ripening period.
 This is the time when you want to begin harvesting elderberries.
 Be sure to pick them before the birds do, and enjoy!